 Other Popular shapes

 Unlike round diamonds, "fancy".
 Shapes, all shapes other than round, have no set formulas.
 Evaluating the make of a fancy is more subjective.
 Table and depth percentage can vary widely among individual stones of the same shape, each producing a beautiful stone.
 Personal taste also varies with regard to what constitutes the "ideal".
 Shapes other than round.
 Nonetheless, there are certain visual indicators of good or poor proportioning, such as the "bow tie".
 Effect, which even the amateur can learn to spot.
 There are recommended ratios for overall shape and symmetry.
-A preferred shape is a largely a personal matter.
+A prefered shape is a largely a personal matter.
 Ranges for what's "acceptable". "unacceptable".
 Have been developed.
 As you gain experience looking at specific shapes, you'll be able to spot faults.
 Begin to determine what's within an "acceptable".
 Range.
 Moderate deviation won't significantly affect the beauty or value of a stone.
 However, extreme deviations can seriously reduce a stone's beauty and value.

 Cutting faults in popular fancy shapes

 One of the most obvious indicators of poor proportioning in fancy shapes is the bow tie.
-Butterfly effect, a darkened area across the center or widest part of the stone, depending upon the cut.
+Butterfly effect, a darkened area across the centre or widest part of the stone, depending upon the cut.
 The bow tie is most commonly seen in the pear shape or marquise shape but may exist in any fancy shape diamonds.
 Virtually all fancy shapes cut today will exhibit some minimal bow tie effect.
 Nonetheless, the presence or absence of a bow tie is an indicator of proper proportioning.
 In poor proportional stones there is a pronounced bow tie.
 The more pronounced, the poorer the proportioning.
 The less pronounced the bow tie, the better the proportioning.
 The degree to which the bow tie is evident is the first indicator of a good or poor make.
 A diamond with a pronounced bow tie should sell for much less than one without.

 Personal taste will always play a role in fancy shapes, some prefer a narrow pear shape.
 Example, while others might prefer a fatter pear.
 Whatever the shape you're considering, you must ask yourself whether or not you find the stone exciting.
 Does it have a pleasant personality?
 Does it exhibit good brilliance and fire?
 Is the entire stone brilliant.
 Are there "dead".
 Spots?
 Are there any cutting faults that might make it more susceptible to chipping?
 Then you must make the choice.